 - Bonfires on the beach: Volusia County has fire rings available free of charge and by reservation only at Frank Rendon Park, 2705 S. Atlantic Avenue, Daytona Beach Shores; Tom Rennick Park, 1575 Oceanshore Boulevard, Ormond Beach.
-Call the Volusia County Beach Patrol at (386) 239-6414 ext.
+Call the Volusia County Beach Safety at (386) 239-6414 ext.
 230 to reserve a fire ring and don't forget to bring the marshmallows!
 Beach visitors are also permitted to bring their own bonfire pit as long as it's not sea turtle nesting season, May 1 - October 31.
 No permit necessary.
 All rules still apply.

 - When driving, do not exceed a maximum of 10 mph, leave headlights on and windows down for safety, and of course, no texting.

 Questions?
 While at the beach, feel free to contact one of our friendly Volusia County Beach Safety officials for assistance.
 Please contact them at firstname.lastname@example.org, call 386-239-7873, go to their website at Volusia.org, or contact us.
 We're here to help!